angristan/ansible-caddy/README.md

 # Ansible role for Caddy

-This is role I made for myself but I tried to make it as reusable as possible while keeping it fitted to my use.
+This is a role I made for myself but I tried to make it as reusable as possible while keeping it fitted to my use.

 The role **does not** handle the Caddy installation since it's a pain.
 To install Caddy, go to [caddyserver.com/download](https://caddyserver.com/download), choose your modules and use the download link / install script.
 Once it's done, you can run the role.